Vladimir-csp/uwsm/README.md

 - it fills systemd and dbus environments with essential vars set by WM: `WAYLAND_DISPLAY`, `DISPLAY`
 - any other vars can be given as arguments by name
 - any exported variables are also added to cleanup list
-- if environment export is successful, it signals WM service readiness via `systemd-notify --ready`
+- if environment export is successful, it signals WM service readiness, so `graphical-session.target` can properly be declared reached.

 Example snippet for sway config: